Jamessukanto/abe/DEVNOTES.md

 Note that in canvas, currently, user can:
 1. Choose color for the outline/marks (this includes outlines for rectangles, ellipses, lines and Draw tool marks)
 3. Change the Fill of the shapes (none, semi, solid, pattern)
-7. Change the label alignment (start, end, middle, top)

 What i'd like you to do with respect to the above are:
 1. color for the outline/marks: reduce color options to only blue, green, red
 3. Fill of the shapes: reduce options to only solid and pattern

-7. label alignment: remove this functionality altogether cleanly.
-We don't need this functionality at all as user does not need it and it shouldn't appear on UI at all.
-DLabel alignmentash should always be middle.

 Be careful to modify. maintain other functionalities and remove dead code or files.